Kale quinoa salad is an easy and tasty recipe that combines two nutritious superfoods.

 Notes

-Nutrition information is an estimate for 1 serving of kale and quinoa salad out of 6 servings, with 2 cups of roasted sweet potatoes.
+Nutrition information is an estimate for 1 serving of kale quinoa salad out of 4 servings.

 SUBSTITUTIONS